How to complete your identity check

 International students: You must have arrived in the UK in order to complete the online form.
 Most international students will need to show evidence of the date that they entered the UK and you cannot do this if you are in your home country.
 You should still complete online registration in full.

-If you will not be arriving in Leeds for the start of your programme, your School need to have granted you permission for you to study remotely.
+If you will not be arriving in Leeds for the start of your programme, your School need to have granted you permission for you to study remotely – see our New Students webpage for how to request late arrival to your studies.
 If your School have approved a late arrival date for you, you will receive an extension to your identity check deadline in line with your approved late arrival date.
 You should submit your identity check documents within 30 days of arriving in the UK.

 How to submit your identity check documents